 It is naturally rich in fiber and minerals, such as phosphorus, potassium, iron, chlorine and iodine, cellulose and protein.
 Therefore, agar agar can also be used to promote weight loss and optimal intestinal functioning.

-Agar agar can be found in pharmacies, supermarkets or health food stores in the form of strips of dried seaweed, powder or capsules.
+Agar agar can be purchased at pharmacies, grocery stores or health food stores in the form of dried seaweed strips, powder or capsules.
 It should be taken as advised by your doctor or registered dietitian.

 Health benefits

-Agar agar is rich in fiber and minerals, and has several health benefits, such as:
+Agar agar can offer several health benefits, such as:

 1. Promoting weight loss